broodminder/userguide/docs/en/50_mybroodminder_v5g_plants.md

 !!! warning "Phenocast Limitations"
     Phenocast currently does **not** support annual plants (sunflower, rapeseed,...) reliably.
 Their pheno-stages depend heavily on sowing dates, so their bloom can’t be predicted accurately without that input.
 While you can still enter observations, the model may be unreliable.

+### Credits

+The development of PhenoCast began in early 2022.
+The system architecture and algorithmics are led by our colleague Maxime, while the user interface is implemented by Amanda.
+Their work was supported by the invaluable contributions of a small group of beekeepers based in four regions of France (Gers, Rhône, Chalosse, and the Pyrénées-Atlantiques).
+By sharing their blooming dates — especially for acacia — and offering insights into local dynamics, they played a key role in enriching and gradually refining the model.

+Special thanks to Rucher de Jouanchiq, Le Rucher des Opies, L’Abeille de Lesterel, Le Rucher de la Montagne Verte, Pascal Mariette, and also Ray Walker in Delaware, USA.